abagofbread/Samoyed/README.md

 # Samoyed

 BloodHound for cloud — ingest identity and resource data, build an attack-path graph, and query blast radius from leaked credentials, compromised workloads, and supply-chain pivots.
+Very much a work in progress, user beware.

 ## Features (v0.1)